Censorship in Iran: Religious

 The agents of censorship are sometimes not official government employees but religious organizations.
 In 2007, after student newspapers at Amirkabir University of Technology published articles suggesting that no human being—including Muhammad—could be infallible, eight student leaders were arrested and taken to Evin Prison.

 Distributing Christian literature in Persian (also known as Farsi) is prohibited.

+Children who were born to parents registered as Muslims and then went on to adopt atheism or another religion would be subjected to detention, torture, and even the death penalty.

+One notable religious group that faced significant persecution by the Iranian government was the Baha'i, due to the government falsely labeling this group as Israeli spies.
+The government went on to carry out home raids, arbitrary detention, expulsions from employment, bans on education, imprisonment, exile, desecration of Baha'i ceremonies, and far more brutal treatments.